lehicaldwell/Vault42-v1/README.md

 # Vault42
 A personal or service user vault for storing and accessing credentials.
 Currently, it is limited to PowerShell use only, but I do intend to write a python GUI for it in the future.
+The idea behind this is to make a tool that is local to the device only and does not reside on outside resources.
+So if you're like me and skeptical of all things online, this may be a decent alternative to browser based password managers.
 Download the current documentation here :

 - Initialize-Vault42.ps1 : This was created to make intial configuration as easy as possible.
 The intent is to have the Vault42.zip file pulled down, then the Initialize-Vault.ps1 script.
 Then, the user runs Initialize-Vault42 as admin, and the script will get everything in place to be used.
 The next step is to run the New-Vault.ps1 command to configure the vault.